 Funding and scholarships

-In Germany, scholarships are usually not granted by the universities themserves but by independant institutions and foundations.
+In Germany, scholarships are usually not granted by the universities themselves but by independent institutions and foundations.
 The German Academic Exchange Service (DAAD) offers a comprehensive database of scholarships and grants, which must be applied for from your home country before your arrival.
-Information about funding possibilities are also provided by the European Funding Guide.
+Information about funding possibilities is also provided by the European Funding Guide.

 Detailed information is also available through the DAAD regional offices, the German Embassy, German Consulate or German Official Representations in your home country, as well as from the specific organizations granting the scholarships.

-At Offenburg a very limited number of partical scholarships are also available; applications for these are only open to students inrolled who have shown high academic performance and social commitment outside of class.
+At Offenburg a very limited number of partial scholarships are also available; applications for these are only open to students enrolled who have shown high academic performance and social commitment outside of class.